Chris232181/Loan-Default-Forecasting-using-ML/README.md

 ## 6. Discussion & Next Steps

 We cleary identified the XGB model as the better model and therefore tend to use it on subsequent projects to forecast PDs of loans.
-Next steps for the Loan Analytics Project is to use the predicted PDs in order to calculat the expected loss of a loan (or loan portfolios), which can be calcualted using the PD * EAD (exposure at default) * LGD (loss given default).
+Next steps for the Loan Analytics Project is to use the predicted PDs in order to calculate the expected loss of a loan (or loan portfolios), which can be calcualted using the PD * EAD (exposure at default) * LGD (loss given default).
 Once expected losses are calculated, they can be used as inputs when deriving expected cash flows of loans over the life of loans.
 Expected cash flows will be discounted using an appropriate yield that reflects the risk embedded in the expected cash flows.
 The present value of the expected cash flows represents the value of the loan (or loan portfolio) that can be used as an indication of what informed buyers and sellers of loan portfolios are willing to pay in a transaction.
 We already identified a github source (https://github.com/jdvelasq/cashflows), that we plan to test for the roll-out and calculation of expected cash flows of loans.

 To be continued...